 Discover the majestic mountains speckled with sacred temples and monasteries on your journey from Paro to Thimphu.

-On the way, stop at Tachog Lhakhang (the Iron Chain Bridge), a temple located across the famous iron chain bridge built over the meandering Pa Chhu (Paro River).
+On the way, stop at Tachog Lhakhang (the Iron Chain Bridge), a temple located across the famous iron chain bridge built by Tibetan bridge builder Thangtong Gyelpo ,over the meandering Pa Chhu (Paro River).
 Devour yourself to the invigorating ambience of the cool-sweeping breeze and bright colored prayer flags.
 The whole set up a feast to the eye.

 Visit National Memorial Chorten: The building of this landmark was envisaged by the third king, His Majesty Jigme Dorji Wangchuck, as a monument to world peace and prosperity.
 Completed in 1974 after his untimely death, it is both a memorial to the Late King (”the father of modern Bhutan “) and a monument to world peace.
+It is a four-storey tall white building, containing statues and iconography of deities from complex tantric teachings.
 The paintings and statues inside the monument provide a deep insight into Buddhist philosophy.
+The temple serves as an important place of worship for all Bhutanese.

 Evening visit Tashichho Dzong the impressive fortress which houses the secretariat building, the throne room of His Majesty the King and various government offices.
 It is also the summer residence of the Chief Abbot and central monk body.
 Witness the Flag lowering ceremony before you enter the Dzong.